grafana/detect-angular-dashboards/README.md

 ### Docker image

-Clone the repository and build the Docker image:
+Clone the repository and build the Docker image.
+Replace `http://127.0.0.1:3000` with the URL of your Grafana instance.

 ```bash
 docker build -t detect-angular-dashboards .